-At about 3,100 miles long, U.S. Route 20 is the longest road in the country.
-It stretches east to west from Boston, Massachusetts to Newport, Oregon.
-Its origins began on the east coast in the early to mid-1920’s.
-Its designation and routing reached Illinois in 1938 and is since unchanged.
-In 1955 the Illinois General Assembly designated the entire length of U.S. 20 in Illinois the U.S. Grant Memorial Highway.
-This sign was produced in late 2006.
+U.S. Route 20 is the longest road in the country.
+It stretches east to west from Boston, Massachusetts to Newport, Oregon– about 3,100 miles.
+It started on the east coast in the early to mid-1920’s.
+It reached Illinois in 1938 and is since mostly unchanged.
+In 1955 the Illinois General Assembly designated the length of U.S. 20 in Illinois the U.S. Grant Memorial Highway.
+The sign was produced in late 2006.

 Winnebago Co.
 (Rockford), Illinois, 2017.

 The Worker, Civilian Conservation Corps (CCC), Camp Chicago-Lemont, Company 612, established June 4, 1933.
 Cook/DuPage Cos.
 (Willow Springs), Illinois.